awsdocs/aws-javascript-developer-guide-v2/doc_source/using-lambda-ddb-setup.md

 # Create and Populate a DynamoDB Table<a name="using-lambda-ddb-setup"></a>

-This topic is part of a larger tutorial about using the AWS SDK for JavaScript with Lambda functions\.
-To start at the beginning of the tutorial, see [Tutorial: Creating and Using Lambda Functions](using-lambda-functions.md)\.

-In this task, you will focus on creating and populating the DynamoDB table used by the application\.
+In this task, you create and populate the DynamoDB table used by the application\.

 ![\[Create a DynamoDB table for the tutorial application\]](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/images/create-ddb-table.png)![\[Create a DynamoDB table for the tutorial application\]](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/)![\[Create a DynamoDB table for the tutorial application\]](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/)